The Friends of Eddie Coyle: Production

-During the making of the film, Mitchum was interested in meeting the local gangsters as part of his research.
+During the making of the film, Robert Mitchum was interested in meeting the local gangsters as part of his research.
 Journalist George Kimball, a sports writer on the Boston Herald at the time, claimed that Mitchum wanted to meet Whitey Bulger and was warned against it by Higgins.
-What is claimed instead is that cast member Alex Rocco, who grew up in Somerville, introduced Mitchum to Howie Winter of the Winter Hill Gang.
+What is claimed instead is that cast member Alex Rocco, who grew up in Somerville and was a hanger-on of the Winter Hill Gang during the early 1960s, introduced Mitchum to Howie Winter.